shramay-palta/shramay-palta.github.io/_pages/about.md

 </style>

 <div class="job-alert-box" id="job-alert">
-  🚀 <strong>I am on the industry job market and actively looking for research positions.</strong> <br>
+  🚀 <strong>I am on the industry job market and actively looking for full time research positions.</strong> <br>
   Please reach out if you think we'd be a good fit.
 </div>